Paid Time Off (PTO)

 Upon termination of employment, employees will be paid for current year PTO earned but unused through their last day of work.
 Terminating employees will not be paid for PTO Carryover.

-In rare circumstances, and upon prior supervisor approval, employees can incur a negative PTO balance not to exceed 40 hours.
-After supervisor approval is obtained, the employee is required to sign written authorization for the College to deduct the dollar value of the negative PTO balance from employee’s final paycheck if employment terminates before the employee accrues enough PTO hours to make up for the negative balance.
+With prior supervisor approval, employees can incur a negative PTO balance not to exceed 40 hours.
+By signing off that they have reviewed this handbook, the employee acknowledges that Dunwoody may deduct the dollar value of the negative PTO balance from employee’s final paycheck if employment terminates before the employee accrues enough PTO hours to make up for the negative balance.